alyssadata/origin_recognition/02_recognition_engineering.md

 It records the distinctions that make the work recognizable.

-It creates tests for derivative use.
+It creates tests for derivative recognition.

 It makes it harder to detach the framework from the person who formed it.